 - A network partition

 - A replica that cannot write due to a lack of resources

 As long as the cluster can satisfy the required consistency level (usually a quorum), availability and consistency will be met.
-However, in order to automatically mitigate data inconsistency (entropy), Scylla, following Apache Cassandra, uses three processes:
+However, in order to automatically mitigate data inconsistency (entropy), ScyllaDB, following Apache Cassandra, uses three processes:

 - Hinted Handoff: automatically recover intermediate failures by storing up to 3 hours of untransmitted data between nodes.

 - Read Repair: fix inconsistencies as part of the read path.